arc80/plywood/base/docs/Developing/NewRepos.md

 ## Building the `PrimeSieve` Application

-To build `PrimeSieve` in its own build folder, execute the following commands in the workspace root, where the `plytool` executable is located.
+To build `PrimeSieve` in its own build folder, execute the following commands in the workspace root, where the `crowbar` executable is located.
 (This executable was created when you [set up the Plywood workspace](QuickStart).)
-If you're running on Linux or macOS, replace `plytool` with `./plytool` instead:
+If you're running on Linux or macOS, replace `crowbar` with `./crowbar` instead:

-    $ plytool folder create PrimeSieve
+    $ crowbar folder create PrimeSieve
-    $ plytool target add PrimeSieve
+    $ crowbar target add PrimeSieve
-    $ plytool generate
+    $ crowbar generate

-The `plytool folder create` command creates a new [build folder](KeyConcepts.md#build-folder).
+The `crowbar folder create` command creates a new [build folder](KeyConcepts.md#build-folder).
 The name of the build folder is not important as long as it's unique.

-The `plytool target add` command adds a new compilation target to the build folder based on the `PrimeSieve` module.
+The `crowbar target add` command adds a new compilation target to the build folder based on the `PrimeSieve` module.
 The `PrimeSieve` module will be found in the `primesieve` repo because that's the only repo that contains a module with that name.
 If you ever have multiple repos that define modules with the same name, you'll have to specify the fully qualified name of the module, which in this case would be `primesieve.PrimeSieve`.

-The `plytool generate` command creates a new build system in the build folder.
+The `crowbar generate` command creates a new build system in the build folder.
 This build system will contain a compilation target based on the `PrimeSieve` module as well as compilation targets for all dependencies of that module, which in this case are the `runtime` module (defined in the `plywood` repo) and the `platform` module (also defined in the `plywood` repo).
-Incidentally, you can view a tree diagram of the modules required by a build folder by running `plytool target graph`:
+Incidentally, you can view a tree diagram of the modules required by a build folder by running `crowbar target graph`:

-    $ plytool target graph
+    $ crowbar target graph
     Initializing repo registry...
     Dependency graph for folder 'PrimeSieve':
         PrimeSieve